-- 1. Be admitted to the School of Graduate Studies. - 2.
-Be admitted to Teacher Education.
-Admission to Teacher Education requires the applicant to:
+- 1. Be admitted to Teacher Education.
+Admission to Teacher Education requires the applicant to: - a.
+Present evidence of having completed a baccalaureate degree in a teaching field from a regionally accredited institution.

-- a.
-Present evidence of having completed a baccalaureate degree in a teaching field from a regionally accredited institution. - b.
+- b.
 Present a copy of a Class B Professional Educator's Certificate (regular master's program). - c.
-Present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system).
+Present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system). - d.
+Purchase Live-Text.